 People really spend their lives in the University of Antwerp's many buildings.
 Every day, thousands of students and staff take their places in our lecture halls, at their desks and behind the microscopes in our labs.
 The Infrastructure Department manages the university's buildings and takes care of all the equipment.
-We also coordinate the important extensions that are due to take place in the coming years.
+We also coordinated the important extensions that took place the last years.

 Operation Outer Campus

 - Building I - CAMPUS MIDDELHEIM: NEW ADMINISTRATION BUILDING

 In 2013, the departments of Infrastructure, ICT, Environment and Prevention and Protection at Work were rehoused in Building I. There is room for about 100 workstations.
 The new complex includes four meeting rooms, a teleconference room and a server room.
 Campus Middelheim also got a new restaurant for students and academic personnel.